jcesardasilva/coherex-ptycho-tomo/README.md

 https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/index.html

-shows how to install it and to start it in the different Operational Systems (Linux/Mac OS, Windows).
+shows how to install it and start it in the different Operational Systems (Linux/Mac OS, Windows).
 Some Python packages are also required: Numpy, IPython, Matplotlib, and scikit-image.

 Dependencies